 Jul 31, 2008 — The birth of Rice-A-Roni began with a friendship between a Canadian immigrant and a survivor of the Armenian genocide.
 Soon after, an Italian family made "the San Francisco treat" into a popular side dish.

-Jun 26, 2008 — London's "allotment" gardens are an unusual and vibrant system of community gardens across the entire city.
-Tended by immigrants, retirees, chefs and fans of fresh food, the allotments make up a kitchen community like no other.
+Jun 26, 2008 — London's "allotment" gardens are an unusual system of community gardens across the city.
+Tended by immigrants, retirees, chefs and fans of fresh food, they make up a kitchen community like no other.

-May 29, 2008 — In the last century, Basque people fleeing Francisco Franco's dictatorship flocked to America, herding sheep across the West.
-"Hidden Kitchens" explores the world of Basque sheepherders and their outdoor, below-the-ground, Dutch oven cooking traditions.
+May 29, 2008 — In the last century, Basque people fleeing Francisco Franco's dictatorship flocked to America.
+"Hidden Kitchens" explores their world of outdoor, below-the-ground, Dutch oven cooking traditions.

 Apr 17, 2008 — Hidden Kitchens travels to the Louisiana State Penitentiary and the world of unexpected, below-the-radar, down-home convict cooking at the Angola Prison Rodeo.
 The event, which draws thousands of spectators, features traditional dishes prepared and sold by inmates at the prison farm.

 Mar 20, 2008 — Niloufer Ichaporia King lives in a house with three kitchens.
 She is known for her ritual celebrations of Parsi New Year on the first day of spring, when she creates an elaborate ceremonial meal based on the auspicious foods and traditions of her vanishing culture.

 Feb 19, 2008 — Hercules, a slave of George Washington, and James Hemings, owned by Thomas Jefferson, began a long connection of presidents and their African-American cooks.
 And President Lyndon Johnson's black cook may have influenced his work on civil rights reform.